Sunwood-ai-labs/HarmonAI_III/docs/README.en.md

 ### IRIS Example:

-Refer to the documentation of each component for detailed usage instructions.
+Refer to the documentation for each component for detailed usage instructions.

-## 📦 Installation
+## 📦 Installation Instructions

 1. Use this repository as a template to create a new repository.
 2. Clone the repository locally.